 Day 3: Create a savings plan or debt repayment plan.

-Is this the year your finally going to pay off that big credit card?
+Is this the year you're finally going to pay off that big credit card?
 Or better yet, start saving for that home?
 Take the time today to create a game plan for one of your financial goals.
-Look at how much money you need to reach your goal, then figure out when you’d like to reach that goal.
-Figure out how many months that’ll give you, then divide the total funds needed to reach your goal by the number of months until your goal date.
+Look at how much money you need to reach your goal, then figure out when you'd like to reach that goal.
+Figure out how many months that'll give you, then divide the total funds needed to reach your goal by the number of months until your goal date.
 Viola!
 You now have a plan and a fixed number to put into your budget!

 Day 4: Automate some savings.

 At work: Get with your employer and ask if you can divert a portion of your paycheck into savings.
 Some allow you to do this by a fixed dollar amount, others a percentage, either way, out of sight, out of mind = winning!

 Apps: There are many savings apps out there today.
 Acorns automatically invests your spare change.
 Digit, now charges $2,99 per month, crawls your accounts and basically analyzes your spending habits to find money to move to savings for you & pays you a little in interest, truly the lazy man's saving option.

 Speaking of interest… if you're not super lazy, and can look at your account and move some money to savings on your own every month (or divert a portion of your paycheck to savings every month) consider opening with Ally (it's the bank I've used for years!).
 By making the switch from big brick and mortar banks into a high yield savings account with digital banks like Ally, I've been able to earn hundreds of dollars!
 Seriously, I went from earning .01% interest on my savings accounts to 1.25%!
 Can I get rich off of that?
 No… but it sure is nice to have a few extra hundred dollars every year just for keeping my savings somewhere that thinks about me a little bit more!

 Day 5: Set up deposits to a retirement plan.